Health Insurance Outreach and Enrollment

 Guidance on outreach and enrollment efforts is available from:

-to maximize the number of Americans who enroll in
+that works to maximize the number of Americans who enroll in health coverage.

 - The Office of Rural Health Policy's ACA Team

 There are more organizations related to Health Insurance Outreach and Enrollment in the organizations section.

 - Why would rural healthcare providers want to share information with their patients regarding signing up for health insurance via the Health Insurance Marketplace?

 - What strategies can rural health and human service providers use to get key information about insurance enrollment to their patients (in-reach)?

 - Why would rural providers share information about health insurance enrollment with their patients outside of the open enrollment period?

 - What strategies can rural health and human service providers use to get key information about insurance enrollment out to people in their community (outreach)?

 - What resources are available in my state to assist with outreach, education and enrollment?